Chad Stahelski directing Rainbow Six ｜ BANG Showbiz English

 The 54-year-old filmmaker has been tapped to helm the Tom Clancy adaptation that is serving as an action vehicle for Jordan and is a follow-up to the 2021 film 'Without Remorse'.

-Michael is starring in the movie and will produce with Elizabeth Raposo via the pair's Outlier Society banner.
+The actor will also produce with Elizabeth Raposo via the pair's Outlier Society banner.
 Other producers include Akiva Goldsman and Greg Lessans via Weed Road Pictures and Josh Appelbaum and Andre Nemec through The Saw Mill banner.

 'Without Remorse' served as an origin story for Clark and was made during the pandemic before being released on Amazon Prime Video in April 2021.